 This article covers how to get through the security lockout on your phone if the phone has been locked or turned off.
 If you’re looking for ways to unlock your Android phone to use it on other carriers, check out our guide to checking if your phone is unlocked here!
 And if you’re wondering how to check the locked status of a phone, see our guide to that here.

 You’ve picked up your phone to check your text messages or your email, only to realize that something is wrong with your passcode.
 Despite knowing that you’ve set the password to be, let’s say, your first child’s birthday, nothing seems to be working.
-Your phone continues to tell you the password is wrong, but you’ve checked the spelling three times.
+Your phone continues to tell you the password is wrong, but you’ve checked the number 3 times.
 Finally, your phone alerts you that you’ve been locked out of the device for the time being.
-What to do when you need your phone to pay for groceries, call an Uber, or check Instagram while waiting in line at the bank.
-If you’ve forgotten your passcode, you aren’t completely out of luck just yet.
+What are you going to do?
+You need your phone to pay for groceries, call an Uber, or check Instagram while waiting in line at the bank.
+Don’t worry, if you’ve forgotten your passcode, you aren’t completely out of luck just yet.

 Try Variations on Your Passcode